imagitama/AvatarCreatures/README.md

 1. Ensure the manifest file is up to date

+2. Run `./packageup.ps1` to copy everything into the plugin directory

-2. Compress everything in `C:/Users/<username>/AppData/Roaming/Thunderstore Mod Manager/DataFolder/LethalCompany/profiles/Default/BepInEx/plugins/PeanutBuddha-AvatarCreature` into `PeanutBuddha-AvatarCreature-X.X.X.zip`
+3. Compress the plugin directory into `PeanutBuddha-AvatarCreature-X.X.X.zip`

-3. Release
+4. Release